rc1208/Keras-without-Keras/README.md

 * step 3) Train a model, then test it
 * step 4) Check results, change options
 * step 5) Go back to step (2) <br>
-→ *If you don’t know how to write a program, you can’t use deep learning!*
+→ *If you don’t know how to write programs, you can’t use deep learning!*

 **Research question:** can we use neural networks including CNN and RNN without knowing how to write a program?